pablo-lopez-martinez/House-price-prediction/README.md

 # Property Sales Prediction App

 ## Overview
 This application is a web-based tool built with Streamlit that predicts property prices based on historical sales data.
-It allows users to filter data by property type and number of bedrooms, visualize predictions, and manage property sales records.
-The app also includes an API for programmatic access to the data and predictions, with user authentication and role-based access control.
+It allows users to filter data by property type and number of bedrooms, visualize predictions through interactive charts, and manage property sales records.
+The app includes a secure user authentication system and role-based access control, enabling different levels of interaction for users, admins, analysts, and guests.
+Additionally, a FastAPI-based API provides programmatic access to data and predictions, secured with JWT authentication.
+The application is deployed on Streamlit Cloud and uses a Neon PostgreSQL database for data storage.

-### Features
+## Features

-- **Price Prediction:** Predict future property prices using the Prophet forecasting model, with customizable granularity (Month, Quarter, Year).
+- **Price Prediction**:
+  - Utilizes the **Prophet** forecasting model to predict future property prices based on historical sales data.
+  - Users can select a future year (up to 20 years from the current date) to forecast prices.
+  - Offers customizable time granularity (Month, Quarter, Year) for predictions, allowing users to analyze trends at different time scales.
+  - Displays the best and worst months to buy or sell, along with estimated prices and potential savings or profit differences.
+For example, when buying, the app highlights the month with the lowest predicted price and calculates savings compared to the highest price month.
+  - Predictions include confidence intervals (lowest and highest price estimates) to provide a range of expected values.

+- **Data Filtering**:
-- **Data Filtering:** Filter property sales data by property type (House, Unit) and number of bedrooms.
+  - Users can filter property sales data by **property type** (House, Unit) and **number of bedrooms** (1 to 5, depending on property type).
+  - The filtering process aggregates data by averaging prices for the selected criteria and interpolates missing values to ensure a continuous time series, enhancing prediction accuracy.
+  - Supports dynamic filtering: for example, selecting "House" limits bedroom options to 2–5, while "Unit" limits them to 1–3, reflecting typical property configurations.

+- **Visualization**:
-- **Visualization:** Interactive charts using Altair to display historical and predicted property prices with confidence intervals.
+  - Generates interactive line charts using **Altair** to display historical and predicted property prices.
+  - Historical data is shown in red, and future predictions in yellow, with a light blue shaded area representing the confidence interval for predicted prices.
+  - Users can adjust the time granularity (Month, Quarter, Year) of the charts, with appropriate date formatting (e.g., "Jan 2023" for months, "2023-Q1" for quarters).
+  - Charts include tooltips for precise data inspection, showing the date, price, and whether the data is historical or predicted.

+- **User Authentication**:
-- **User Authentication:** Secure user registration and login with bcrypt password hashing.
+  - Secure user registration and login system using **bcrypt** for password hashing.
+  - Validates email formats during signup and checks for duplicate users to prevent multiple registrations with the same email.
+  - Supports guest access, allowing unauthenticated users to view predictions and charts without modifying data.
+  - Includes a streamlined login interface with error handling for invalid credentials or incomplete forms.

-- **Role-Based Access Control:**
+- **Role-Based Access Control**:

-  - **Users:** Add, view, and delete their own property sale records.

-  - **Admins:** Manage user roles and delete users.

-  - **Analysts:** Export sales data as CSV.
+  - **Users**: Can add new property sale records (e.g., date sold, price, postcode, property type, bedrooms) and view or delete their own records.
+The interface displays a table of their sales history with options to delete entries.
+  - **Admins**: Have full control over user management, including viewing all users, updating their roles (e.g., to "user," "analyst," or "admin"), and deleting users.
+This is accessible via a dedicated admin panel.
+  - **Analysts**: Can export the entire property sales dataset as a CSV file for further analysis, with sensitive user IDs removed from the export.

-  - **Guests:** View predictions without adding or modifying data.
+  - **Guests**: Can explore predictions and visualizations but are restricted from adding, modifying, or deleting data.

+- **Sales Management**:
-- **Sales Management:** Authenticated users can add and delete property sale records.
+  - Authenticated users can submit new property sale records through a form that validates inputs (e.g., numeric postcode, price between $10,000 and $10,000,000, valid date range).

-- **API:** FastAPI-based API for managing users, sales, and predictions, secured with JWT authentication.

-- **Database Integration:** PostgreSQL database for storing user and sales data.
+  - Users can delete their own sale records directly from the sales history table, with changes immediately reflected in the database and predictions.
+  - All data modifications (additions and deletions) clear relevant caches to ensure predictions are updated with the latest data.

+- **API**:
+  - A **FastAPI**-based API provides programmatic access to user management, sales data, and price predictions.
+  - Endpoints include:
+    - `/register`: Create new users.
+    - `/login`: Authenticate users and issue JWT tokens.
+    - `/users`: Retrieve all users (admin-only).
+    - `/sales`: Manage sales data, including filtering by date range or user ID.
+    - `/predict/months`: Get the best and worst months to buy or sell for a given year.
+  - Secured with **JWT authentication**, ensuring only authorized users can access protected endpoints.
+  - Supports role-based restrictions, such as limiting non-admin users to their own sales data.

+- **Database Integration**:
+  - Uses a **Neon PostgreSQL** database to store user information (email, hashed password, role) and property sales data (date sold, price, postcode, property type, bedrooms, user ID).
+  - Employs **SQLAlchemy** for robust database interactions, including connection pooling for efficient query handling.
+  - Data is cached using Streamlit’s `@st.cache_data` to optimize performance for frequent queries.

 ## Technologies Used

-- **Python:** Core programming language.
+- **Python**: Core programming language.

-- **Streamlit:** Web interface for data visualization and user interaction.
+- **Streamlit**: Web interface for data visualization and user interaction.

-- **FastAPI:** Backend API for programmatic access.
+- **FastAPI**: Backend API for programmatic access (requires separate deployment).

-- **PostgreSQL:** Database for storing property sales and user data.
+- **PostgreSQL (Neon)**: Cloud-hosted database for storing property sales and user data.

-- **SQLAlchemy:** ORM for database interactions.
+- **SQLAlchemy**: ORM for database interactions.

-- **Pandas:** Data manipulation and analysis.
+- **Pandas**: Data manipulation and analysis.

-- **Prophet:** Time-series forecasting for price predictions.
+- **Prophet**: Time-series forecasting for price predictions.

-- **Altair:** Interactive data visualizations.
+- **Altair**: Interactive data visualizations.

-- **bcrypt:** Password hashing for secure authentication.
+- **bcrypt**: Password hashing for secure authentication.

-- **JWT:** Token-based authentication for API security.
+- **JWT**: Token-based authentication for API security.

-- **Pyodide:** (Implied for potential browser-based execution, not explicitly used in code).
+- **Pyodide**: (Implied for potential browser-based execution, not explicitly used in code).

 ## Data